kostivasiev/ecloud/README.md

 # eCloud API

-eCloud API for managing Public/Hybrid/Private/Burst
+eCloud API for managing our private cloud infrastructure and customer resources

+v1 endpoints are for managing our legacy cloud, aka Public/Hybrid/Private solutions

+v2 endpoints for managing our new VPC based resources

 ### Getting Started